ioskrew/SwiftLayout/README.md

 }
 ```

-- from a debugging point, if you set identifier, the corresponding string is output together in the description of NSLayoutConstraint.
+- From a debugging point, if you set identifier, the corresponding string is output together in the description of NSLayoutConstraint.

 ### using in `SwiftUI`